-DAAD Lecturer at University of Capetown, Ms Eva Thamm, urging participants to apply for German scholarships.
+DAAD Lecturer at University of Capetown, Ms Eva Thamm.

-the world largest funding organisation through which, prospective applicants could access detailed information about various scholarships, grants, fellowships, and other funding opportunities offered by the DAAD and its partner institutions.
+Ms Thamma indicated that it was the world largest funding organisation through which, prospective applicants could access detailed information about various scholarships, grants, fellowships, and other funding opportunities offered by the DAAD and its partner institutions.